kurdt94/k_teleport/README.md

     "tp valentine_sheriff"  -- teleport to sheriff in valentine "tp -283.47698 833.24420" -- teleport to X,Y
     "tp -283.47698 833.24420 119.50105" -- teleport to X,Y,Z
+    "tp back" -- teleport back to your last used teleport

 # configuration [config.lua]
     " adminOnly can be enabled or disabled " (default: on) " ScreenFadeOut can be disabled " (default: on)
     " enable or disable userGroups " (default: admin AND superadmin) " add or remove preset-waypoints "
     " Translation can be done here"

 # notes